Angry-Pixel/The-Betweenlands/README.md

 - weedwood Boat
 - Volarpad Kite
 - Tools
-- Other small items and blocks (beds?)
+- Other small items and blocks (Moss Beds ftw)

 The set of Herblore potions can always be expanded later on.
 ___________________________________________

-November:

 Start work on the NPCs, some mini-bosses and collectables
 - Settlement buildings